Where to stay in Barolo wine country

 telephone: +39 0173 441332

 You can enjoy the saltwater heated pool, e-biking, and wine tasting in the cantina.
-There is an onsite restaurant, where chef Matteo Monfrinotti creates delicacies made with products from the vegetable garden and the specialties of this region: cheese (Gorgonzola, anyone?), rice, salami, freshwater fish, paired with the excellent local wines, of course.
+There is an onsite restaurant, where chef Matteo Monfrinotti creates delicacies made with products from the vegetable garden and this region’s specialties: cheese (Gorgonzola, anyone?), rice, salami, freshwater fish, paired with the excellent local wines, of course.

 address: Via Covini, 28010 Vacciago, Ameno NO, Italy